nenes25/eicaptcha/README.md

  - ContactForm Module

  The last version used composer to get recaptcha lib.
- Don't forget to use `composer update` in order to download the necessary recaptcha composer package.
+ Don't forget to use `composer install` in order to download the necessary recaptcha composer package.
  Otherwise you can go on the github release page https://github.com/nenes25/eicaptcha/releases and download the last 2.0.x version release to get the full package

  Screenshots